-In 2002 shareholders approved the 2002 Employee Stock Purchase Plan (the "2002 Plan") with substantially identical terms as an earlier plan.
+In 2002, shareholders approved the 2002 Employee Stock Purchase Plan (the "2002 Plan") with substantially identical terms as an earlier plan.
 Under the 2002 Plan, eligible employees are permitted to purchase Gartner common stock through payroll deductions, which may not exceed 10% of an employee's compensation (or \$21,250 in any calendar year), at a price equal to 95% of the common stock price as reported by the NYSE at the end of each offering period.
 Prior to June 1, 2005, employees could purchase common stock under this program at a price equal to 85% of the common stock price as reported by the NYSE at the beginning or end of each offering period, whichever was lower.

-At June 30, 2006, the Company had 2.1 million shares available for purchase under the 2002 Plan, and approximately .1 million shares were issued during the second quarter of 2006.
-The 2002 Plan is considered non-compensatory under SFAS No. 123(R) and as a result the Company does not record compensation expense from employee purchases.
-The Company received approximately \$1.5 million in cash from exercises under the Plan in the second quarter of 2006.
+At September 30, 2006, the Company had 2.1 million shares available for purchase under the 2002 Plan.
+The 2002 Plan is considered non-compensatory under SFAS No. 123(R) and as a result the Company does not record compensation expense for employee share purchases.
+The Company received approximately \$1.5 million in cash from exercises in 2006.